chris-blues/Nasa2FGearthview/README.md

 	The locations are the same as the other textures mentioned above.

+resolution
+	Lets you specify a desired resolution of the textures.
+	Possible values are 1k, 2k, 4k and 8k.
+If nothing is
+	specified, the script will generate all of the 4 resolutions.

 no-download
 	Causes the script to skip the download function.
 If you already have the source images, then you don't need to